The Evolution of Fleet Tracking Systems

 Operational Tracking Applications

-Fleet tracking enables multiple operational functions:
+All this tracking data enables several critical operational functions:

 Real-Time Position Monitoring